Home > Accident Types> Personal Injury Information > Personal Injury Claims

 The first, called general damages, is for the pain and suffering you may have gone through and any loss of amenity (perhaps an inability to go shopping, continue with hobbies, walk the dog or drive).
 The award for loss of amenity can be for a short period after an accident or forever if that is what the medical evidence supports.

-is known as special damages and aims to put you back in a position financially as if the accident had never occurred.
+The second element of a compensation award, for your losses and expenses, is known as special damages and aims to put you back in a position financially as if the accident had never occurred.
 This may include an amount for loss of earnings, costs of treatment and so on.
 It is important to keep receipts for any expenditure you have related to your personal injury so that these can be reclaimed.

 In serious cases, where a person may no longer be able to continue their employment, this can be taken into account.
 Costs for care, equipment, transport and housing modifications can also be factored into the calculations.